vietnguyen-dev/fight-promotion-rankings/README.md

 Smaller fight promotions in the United States and Canada do not have rankings on their websites.
 Promotion rankings is a website that allows fight promotions to compare their ranks to be able to cross promote

-Admin App - React TypeScript Vite with SSR public websites - php
+Admin App + Public Websites - React TypeScript Vite with SSR Backend - Go
-Backend - Go
 Database - PG
 Hosting - AWS EC2 + Docker Compose